Luyaochen1/glabapp_deploy/README.md

 ## Coding instruction

-Please refer to each program for the coding instructions
+Please refer to the comments of each program for the coding instructions

 There is just a list of related programs and highlights

 ### Celery server

-#### /cta-core-detection-cpu/predict_worker.py
+#### /glabapp_deploy/cta-core-detection-cpu/predict_worker.py

 predict_worker.py  defines the core function process_images(session_id,email)  to:
 - decide working folder as base_folder + session_id